Vodhin/estate/README.md

 DEVELOPMENT/REVISION HISTORY:

+4 October 2024: Many, many bug fixes.
+Added description field for City information, Added City Spaces functionality.
+Added directory checks for Media folders.
+Fixed default settings for currency and units of measure (thanks jimmi08).
+In the future I plan of implementing currency selection based on the Property's Country.

 15 September 2024: In fou already have installed this plugin, you may have to MANUALLY EDIT YOUR `estate_spaces` table to remove `space_propidx` though your server's Database Administration Tool (eg phpMyAdmin), then run the e107 Database Update/Check to check your installation.
 Estate Preferences Load & Save required.
 Database Structure and Estate Prefs have changed.

 7 September 2024: Database Update/Check required.
 Estate Preferences Load & Save required.
 Database Structure and Estate Prefs have changed.
 Added Undo functions for Community/Subdivision Form.